DiscipleTools/disciple-tools-theme/README.md

 - Use the `choose file` button to find the disciple-tools-theme.zip file you saved in step 1, and upload that file and wait for Wordpress to install it.

 ### Step 4
-- Once uploaded, you will see the new Disciple Tools Theme installed with other themes.
+- Once uploaded, you will see the new Disciple.Tools Theme installed with other themes.
 Next `Activate` the theme.

 Done!
 You now have a complete coalition management system for your movement.
 You can access it by clicking on the home button at the top of the navigation bar.

  Blessings!